ComPHPPuebla/easy-forms/README.md

 ## Form rendering

 This package uses Twig and is heavily inspired by the way the Symfony form component renders a form.
-Form rendering can be customized through themes.
-A theme is a set of Twig templates which contain blocks that customize the way a form element is rendered.
+Form rendering can be customized through *themes*.
+A theme is a set of Twig templates which contain *blocks* to customize the way a form element is rendered.

 A form element is rendered in three parts

 * A label
 * The HTML element
-* Its error messages, if any
+* Its error messages, if any.

 This package has 2 built-in themes:

-* The default layout, which groups a form element in divs
+* The default layout, which groups form elements in divs
 * The Bootstrap 3 layout which extends the default layout

-In order to use them you have to register the `FormExtension` provided in this package.
+In order to use the themes you have to register the `FormExtension` provided in this package.

 ```php
 use EasyForms\Bridges\Twig\BlockOptions;